collinbarrett/FilterLists/README.md

 A single [GAS library](https://developers.google.com/apps-script/guide_libraries) used by all five list type spreadsheets and accessed via [/gs/type/Interface.gs](https://github.com/collinbarrett/FilterLists/blob/master/gs/type/Interface.gs)

 ### [/gs/type](https://github.com/collinbarrett/FilterLists/tree/master/gs/type)
-Files copy/pasted into each of the five list type spreadsheets to workaround the Google Sheets/GAS permissions structure
+Scripts copied into each of the five list type spreadsheets to workaround the Google Sheets/GAS permissions structure

 ### [/json-data](https://github.com/collinbarrett/FilterLists/tree/master/json-data)
 The data in JSON format for each of the five list types on FilterLists